List of the 5 largest companies in North Rhine-Westphalia

 Today, industry accounts for almost one fifth of North Rhine-Westphalia’s economic output.
 Strong industrial sectors in the state are mechanical engineering (with around 1,600 predominantly medium-sized companies); automotive production (Ford in Cologne) and supply (Hella, among others), chemical industry (especially Bayer in Leverkusen, Evonik Industries in Essen), electrical engineering and the electrical industry.
 ThyssenKrupp in Essen stands for steel tradition and is Germany’s largest steel producer.
 44 percent of German steel comes from NRW.

 The state is also home to major utilities such as E.ON, RWE and Steag.
 Almost a third of Germany’s electricity comes from NRW.
 Trade accounts for almost a quarter of North Rhine-Westphalia’s economic power.
 Of the 50 largest German trading companies, every second one is located in NRW, including Aldi, Metro and Rewe.
 The financial and corporate services sector is at least as strong.
 Some well-known insurance companies (including Ergo, Gothaer, Signal/Iduna) have their headquarters in NRW.
+In summary, a number of heavyweights can be found among the top German companies in North Rhine-Westphalia.

 Picture source: Nikolay Kovalenko via Unsplash (13.07.2023)